 \subsection{Safe data-driven Koopman control}

-The Koopman operator theory provides a framework for converting a nonlinear control problem into a higher-dimensional linear control problem for which many linear control techniques such as LQR and linear MPC may be used~\cite{korda2018linear}.
-Specifically, for a given system with dynamics $x(t+1) = f(x(t), u(t))$, the idea is to consider a set of functions, $g = \{g_1,g_2,...\}$, with $g_i: \mathcal{X} \to \mathbb{R}$, called {\it observables}, and identify a pair of matrices $(A,B)$ such that
+Koopman operator theory provides a framework for representing nonlinear dynamics using a (typically higher-dimensional) linear model, enabling the use of linear control techniques such as LQR and linear MPC~\cite{korda2018linear}.
+For clarity of exposition, consider first a disturbance-free system